willyhuang18/README-Generator/Develop/README.md

 * [Contributor](#Contributor)
 * [Test](#test)
 * [Author](#author)
-  #Installation
+  # Installation
   The step will need for the installation in order to run this application:undefined
-  #Usage
+  # Usage
-  Here is the example and the instruction, Using node.js to run the application
+  Here is the example and the instruction,
-  #License
+  # License
   Licensed under the [MIT](https://img.shields.io/badge/license-MIT-blue.svg) license.
-  #Feature
+  # Feature
   The Feature will be undefined
-  #Contributors
+  # Contributors
-  Contributor:N/A
+  Contributor:
-  #Test
+  # Test
   command line: undefined
-  #Author
+  # Author
-  - willyhuang18
+  -
-  - willyhuang18@gmail.com
+  -